~ TEN ITEMS ON MY WISHLIST RN ~

 Maara’s sunshine yellow trousers have me dreaming of hot summer nights with no lock-down restrictions in place.
 There’s a similar pair in white too.

-Julie Shaw, a Yuwaalaraay woman from NSW, is the founder and Director of Maara.
+Julie Shaw, a Yuwaalaraay woman, is the founder and Director of Maara.
 The word ‘maara’ means ‘hands’ in her native tongue, which is an appropriate moniker seeing as she works in collaboration with other Indigenous artists and creators for her collections.
-She also gives back to remote Aboriginal communities through proceeds from online sales of her clothing.
+She also gives back to remote First Nations communities through proceeds from online sales of her clothing.

 This T-Shirt from Garuwa Clothing:

 I’ve always loved the First Nations’ flag and the meaning behind it (to simplify it: red for the earth, black for the people and yellow for the sun) an emphasis on their infrangible ties with nature.
 Dip it in tie-dye and it’s almost as if you are adding a dreamy water element to it!